kilinc89/react-native-health/docs/getHeartbeatSeriesSamples.md

 # getHeartbeatSeriesSamples

 Query for the beat-to-beat measurements used to compute the heart rate variability.
-Permission to HeartRateVariability and HeartbeatSeries is required to access this data.
+Permission to HeartRateVariability is required to access this data.

 Example input options: